Explore Cultural Significance of Puerto Rican Vejigante Mask-Making Tradition

 The name vejigante originates from the Spanish word for bladder, vejiga.
 During the Carnival and Santiago Apóstol festivities people dressed as vejigantes roam the streets in groups, chasing people and trying to scare them by hitting them with a balloon-like sack made from cow bladders.
 The vejigante’s costume looks like a jester’s suit with a cape and bat wings under the arms, topped by a vividly-painted and fierce-looking mask.

-Today, creators of these masks are artisans of world renowned and esteemed members of their community.
+Today, creators of the vejigante masks are artisans of world renowned and esteemed members of their community.
 In meeting three of the island’s best-known mask-makers, I learned about their techniques and the history of the folk art.

-Meet Puerto Rican Vejigantes Artisan & Miguel Caraballo of Ponce
+Meet Puerto Rican Vejigantes Masks Artisans Miguel Caraballo & Juan Alindato Junior of Ponce

 The handiwork of artisan Miguel Caraballo, 72, has been recognized by the Smithsonian.
 Caraballo is a life-long resident of Playa de Ponce, a city on the southern coast that lays claim to the island’s oldest Carnival celebration, which has been in existence for 155 years.
 He has been making vejigante masks since he was a boy, when he created them for himself and his friends to wear with their costumes during Carnival festivities.